dylan-lang/opendylan/documentation/cffi-win32-reference/source/win32.rst

    and Windows 95/98.

-   If there is an additional area of Win32 you would like to see these libraries support, please inform the Harlequin Dylan support team.
+   If there is an additional area of Win32 you would like to see these libraries support, please inform the Open Dylan support team.

 Notes on the translations
 -------------------------